runpod/docs/docs/serverless/workers/vllm/get-started.md

 RunPod provides a simple way to run large language models (LLMs) as a Serverless Endpoint. vLLM Workers are pre-built Docker images that you can configure entirely within the RunPod UI.

+You will learn to deploy an OpenAI compatible Endpoint with vLLM inference engine on RunPod.

 ## Deploy the vLLM Endpoint

 One of the advantages of deploying your model with the vLLM Worker is that you can deploy your model with minimal configuration.